basarat/demo-jest/script.md

-> Using TypeScript for raw JavaScript
+> Using TypeScript for pure JavaScript
 > TypeScript can actually be used just as a JavaScript Transpiler.
 This allows you to easily maintain your old JavaScript code base along with potentially uplifting to a TypeScript one.

 Here I have a simple log function exported from utils.js used in a js file